 NOTE: This solution assumes a peer UE discovery mechanism (e.g., DNS based).

 0. The Remote UEs and the UE-to-UE (U2U) relay get the discovery parameters and Prose Key management function (PKMF) address from the 5G DDNMF and the discovery security material from the PKMF respectively.
 Furthermore, the Remote UEs can be provisioned with the security materials for end-to-end security setup by the PKMF.
-For example, the security materials for end-to-end security setup include the Prose Service Code (PSC) and associated key.
+For example, the security materials for end-to-end security setup include the Prose Service Code (PSC) and an associated key.
 The service code may be used as a key ID when IKEv2 PSK based authentication is used.

 1. Remote UE 1 performs the discovery procedure and PC5 unicast link setup procedure with the UE-to-UE relay.

 a.
-The Remote UE performs discovery of a U2U relay.
+The Remote UE performs the discovery of a U2U relay.

 b.
 The Remote UE sends a Direct Communication Request that includes Relay Service Code (RSC) and Nonce1.